2021 Piedade de Caratinga Beechcraft King Air crash: Victims

-Initially, the singer's publicist announced that she and the other passengers had all been rescued alive and in good health from the crash site, but at 5:45 p.m.
-(UTC–3), the local fire department confirmed their deaths.

 Investigations

 The investigation was conducted by CENIPA, on preliminary data, the plane with registration number PT-ONJ was up to date and with active registration.
 The plane and pilot were authorized to perform air taxi service and both pilot and copilot were considered experienced and the flying conditions at the time of the crash were favorable.

 At the scene there was a strong smell of fuel but no fire.

 On 5 November, the Companhia Energética de Minas Gerais issued a note stating that the aircraft had hit power lines in Caratinga, in the Vale do Rio Doce.
 Preliminary information from pilots who were flying over the area at the same time of the crash corroborate the statement, having witnessed the moment when the twin-engine turboprop aircraft hit the electric cables.

 On 15 May, 2023, Cenipa released the final report regarding the cause of the accident.
 It found that the pilots had initiated the approach too early and at a significantly greater distance than expected for a Category B aircraft and with a very low separation from the ground.

 The investigation could not conclusively determine why but four possible contributing factors were identified: